So you want to get shredded?

 For most people (99%+), 7–9 hours of sleep is where you want to be.

-There isn’t one bodily process sleep doesn’t effect.
+There isn’t one bodily process sleep doesn’t affect.
 Including the hormones which regulate appetite and hunger.

 So you’re starting to see what happens here.